Fintech startups across 43 US states plus Washington DC are transforming payments, investing, insurance, and more.

 The fintech space is rapidly maturing.

 The surge in e-commerce is likely to continue offering tailwinds to the space, as late-stage fintechs become ripe for exits.
-Already, there has been a host of exit activity from mature fintech startups in recent months, with multiple fintech companies filing for IPOs, going public, or getting acquired, including:
+Already, there has been a host of exit activity from mature fintech startups of late, with multiple fintech companies filing for IPOs, going public, or getting acquired, including:

-- Lemonade, a digital renter and homeowner insurance company, made its public market debut
+- Affirm, which made its public market debut in January

 Using CB Insights data, we mapped out the top-funded fintech startup in every US state.

-Collectively, these 44 startups have raised over $12.2B in equity funding, with leading companies including online personal finance platform SoFi (California, $2.5B in total disclosed equity funding), accounts payable automation startup AvidXchange (North Carolina, $1.2B), and restaurant finances management system Toast (Massachusetts, $903M), and data analytics company Dataminr (New York, $569M).
+Collectively, these 44 startups have raised nearly $14.3B in equity funding, with leading companies including accounts payable automation startup AvidXchange (North Carolina, $1.2B raised), restaurant finances management system Toast (Massachusetts, $903M), and data analytics company Dataminr (New York, $569M).

 See the full map below.